Reuterin: Solution structure

 The hydrate is also in equilibrium with its dimer (2-(2-hydroxyethyl)-4-hydroxy-1,3-dioxane), which dominates at high concentrations.
 These three components - the aldehyde, its dimer, and the hydrate are therefore in a dynamic equilibrium.

-Besides, 3-hydroxypropionaldehyde suffers an spontaneous dehydration in aqueous solution, and the resulting molecule is called acrolein.
+Besides, 3-hydroxypropionaldehyde suffers a spontaneous dehydration in aqueous solution, and the resulting molecule is called acrolein.

 In fact, the term reuterin is the name given to the dynamic system formed by 3-hydroxypropionaldehyde, its hydrate, the dimer, and acrolein.
 This last molecule, acrolein, was recently included in reuterin definition.

-Synthesis and biosynthesis
+Synthesis and reactions

 3-Hydroxypropionaldehyde is formed by the condensation of acetaldehyde and formaldehyde.
 This reaction, when conducted in the gas-phase, was the basis for a now obsolete industrial route acrolein: